tanws/academic-kickstart/content/authors/admin/_index.md

 bio:

 interests:
-- Lidar remote sensing
+- Lidar remote sensing of atmosphere
-- Aerosol optical properties
+- Aerosol optical and radiative properties
-- Aerosol-cloud interactions
+- Aerosol-cloud-radiation interactions
 - Remote sensing and in situ observations of aerosols and clouds
-- Cloud microphysics
+- Microphysics processes in clouds
-- Climate change
+- Global climate change

 education:
   courses: